Tate-Hochschild Cohomology of Radical Square Zero Algebras: Acknowledgement

 \section{Acknowledgement}

-This work is a part of author's PhD thesis, I would like to thank my PhD supervisor Alexander Zimmermann for introducing this interesting topic and for his many valuable suggestions for improvement.
-I also would like to thank Huafeng Zhang for many useful discussions during this project.
+This work is a part of author's PhD thesis.
+He would like to thank his supervisor Alexander Zimmermann for introducing this interesting topic and for his many valuable suggestions for improvement.
+He also would like to thank Huafeng Zhang for many useful discussions during this project.
+The author is indebted to Ragnar-Olaf Buchweitz for the constant support and encouragement.

+The author is very grateful to the referee for valuable suggestions and comments.
+The author was partially supported by NSFC (No.11871071).